SYSU-Jmiao/university/thesis/src/radioDbCreator/README.md

 Radio signals DB creator
 ========================

-This section creates a DB using in frequancy = 1 Ghz for the following Radio modulations:
+This section creates a DB of samples for the following Radio modulations:

-0. FM
+1. FM
-0. AM
+2. AM
-0. QAM 16
+3. QAM 16
-0. QAM 32
+4. QAM 32
-0. QAM 64
+5. QAM 64
-0. 2LV1FSK
+6. 2LV1FSK
-0. QPSK
+6. QPSK